Prospect Community Early Education and Care

 Generally, no, we do not.
 Each month we bring in a performer to help us celebrate a cultural event, learn more about our environment or engage the children in an area of interest.

-Whinham Children also visit at our local Primary Schools on a fortnightly basis.
+Whinham Children also visit at our local Library and Primary Schools on a fortnightly basis.

 We also welcome family members to come in and talk with the children on a variety of topics.